nutirition-positions/nutrition-positions.github.io/index.md

 ### Current Progress

-The project is currently in the stage of cementing the look of the web application as well as creating the layout of each of the pages and components for the various pages.
+The project is currently in the stage of cementing the look of the web application, as well as creating the components and layouts of each of the planned pages.
 The app will keep track of the restaurants by using collections including but not limited to Restaurants and Reviews.

 [Milestone 1](https://github.com/nutrition-positions/eatereez/projects/1) shows the current status of the project as it heads towards the first milestone, which is a mockup of each of the project pages.